 If it is, then something is very wrong.

-Take a second to reflect on 2017 and tell me, have you suffered from any of these in the past 12 months as a result of your job:
+Take a second to reflect on the year that has passed and tell me, have you suffered from any of these in the past 12 months as a result of your job:

 - Burn out